If this scheme pleases you, click here to download.

 should be able to:

-Explain the effects of change in demand on the equilibrium.
-Explain the effects of change in supply on the equilibrium.
-Define excess demand and excess supply. |
+Explain the effects of change in demand on the equilibrium. |

 Explanations and graphical illustrations.